Accendo Reliability

 Unfortunately, the authors quickly introduce the “most important criterion … how often the item breakdown … defined in two ways.”
 MTBF and MTTF.

-The rest of chapter 2 describes the bathtub concept and references the British Standards Institution.
+The rest of Chapter 2 describes the bathtub concept and references the British Standards Institution.
 Yet, they do not recognize the inability of MTBF to describe two the three sections of the bathtub curve.
 They do acknowledge the ‘flat’ part is actually not flat, yet often close enough to be considered flat.

 How Reliability is Calculated